-From Humble Beginnings to an All New Event in 2014!
+From Humble Beginnings to an exciting event in 2014!

-We are moving the date of The Glastonbury Golden Fleece Experience to the first weekend in October; in 2014 this will be the 4th and 5th.
-We realised that it is the time of year people are thinking woolley and holidays and are planning their winter projects.
+This is the time of year people are thinking woolly, and holidays and crafters and knitters are planning their winter projects.
 The weather is usually rather cooperative as well (with any luck and some Glastonbury magic).

 Being Glastonbury, we are used to thinking outside the box.
-The 2014 Experience will expand its horizons from a British Wool and Alpaca Fibre oriented event to an exposition of the many associated aspects of the British Wool trade, history, textiles, education, literature and art.
+The 2014 Festival will expand its horizons from a British Wool and Alpaca Fibre oriented event to an exposition of the many associated aspects of the British Wool trade, history, textiles, education, literature and art.
 A special exhibition of historic and vintage British Wool knits and textiles will be on display.

 Always: Buy Wool!
 Buy the Best!
 Buy British!